 Is Tfue on Twitch?

-Yes, Tfue is on Twitch and is the most followed active streamer on the platform with over 7.4 million followers.
-His channel also has over 15,000 subscribers.
+Yes, Tfue is on Twitch and is the most followed active streamer on the platform with over 7.5 million followers.
+His channel also has around 15,000 subscribers.

 His most watched stream was his Fortnite Chapter 2 stream on October 13, 2019, which hit 316,000 peak viewers.
 This follows his Fortnite World Cup qualifier on June 2, 2019 which pulled in 289,000 peak viewers.